zerojuhao/legged_lab/README.md

 ## News & Updates

+- 2025/10/14: Update to support rsl_rl v3.1.1.
+Only walking in flat terrain is supported now.
 - 2025/08/24: Support using more steps observations and motion data in AMP training.
 - 2025/08/22: Compatible with Isaac Lab 2.2.0.
 - 2025/08/21: Add support for retargeting human motion data by [GMR](https://github.com/YanjieZe/GMR).